jdc20181/BeffsBrowser/README.md

 Many bugs - additions and improvments have been made -

-#Bugs!

-There are quite a few issues going on - some of which will take some time to come up with a plan to fix.

-See that list <a href="https://github.com/jdc20181/BeffsBrowser/wiki/Current-Issues-With-BeffsBrowser">Here</a>
-#The New Website Has Been Launched!
+# The New Website Has Been Launched!

 Head on over to http://beffsbrowser.tk and check it out!